Best Directory Websites in 2026: 15 Examples to Learn From

 The best directory websites aren't the biggest — they're the ones that own a specific query, keep their data fresh, and have a monetization model that funds the curation.
 Whether you're researching the space or planning your own, studying what the top directory websites do well is the fastest way to shortcut years of trial and error.

 Below are 15 of the best directory websites in 2026, grouped by what they teach.
-For each, we note the niche it owns, how it makes money, and the one lesson worth copying.
+For each, we cover what it is, why it works, how it makes money, the one lesson worth copying into your own build, plus a link and an approximate traffic figure for scale.

 Software & product directories